Rachnerd/angular2/README.md

 Now PersonComponent creates a shadow DOM that is completely isolated.
 This component will not be affected by any styling except for its own.
-You can see this because PersonComponent's buttons lost its round edges that are defined in styles.css.
+You can see this because PersonComponent's buttons lost their round edges that are defined in styles.css.

 ### Bonus